ukhsa-collaboration/ai-blast-genotyping/README.md

 1. **BLAST database** - You will also need to have a local copy of the BLAST database that has been created based on the reference strains for the UK AI genotypes.
 This can be copied from the HPC:

+### THE INPUT FILES HAVE BEEN UPDATED SO PLEASE COPY ACROSS THE LATEST VERSION FROM THE HPC

 [sftp://hpc1mgmt.unix.phe.gov.uk/phengs/hpc_projects/nicc80_ai/geno_blastdb](url)

 You will need the files all files labelled "ai_geno_groups_ref.*"